 - Mr Andy Middleton - Founder Director, The Tyf Group

-- Mr Steve Smith - Director, Technology Venture Investments, Finance Wales
+- Mr Steve Smith - ex Director, Technology Venture Investments, Finance Wales

 - Dr Helen Swygart - Capability Improvement Manager, Qioptiq

-- Dr David Wilkes - Head of Government Engagement, Innovate UK
+- Dr Ian Brotherston - Head of Public Sector Innovation Strategy, Innovate UK

 - Mr Rhys Thomas - Head of Innovation System and Engagement, Cardiff University

 - Professor Kevin Morgan - Professor of Governance and Development, School of Geography and Planning, Cardiff University

 - Ms Claire Durkin - ex Head, Global Science, Innovation and Knowledge Economy, Department for Business, Energy and Industrial Strategy